Covid 3rd wave may see half the cases recorded during second surge, says govt panel scientist | Health

 He said as vaccination progresses, the possibility of a third or fourth wave will be less.

-M Vidyasagar, scientist at IIT-Hyderabad, who is also involved in modelling of Covid cases, said hospitalisation could be less during the third wave.
+Another panel member, M Vidyasagar, said hospitalisation could be less during the third wave.

 He cited the example of the UK where in January more than 60,000 cases were reported with daily deaths touching 1,200.
 However, during the fourth wave, the number dropped to 21,000 cases and just 14 deaths.

-"Vaccination played a major role in bringing down the cases that needed hospitalisation in the UK.
-This has been factored while coming out with the three scenarios," Vidyasagar told PTI.
+''Vaccination played a major role in bringing down the cases that needed hospitalisation in the UK.
+This has been factored in while coming out with the three scenarios,'' Vidyasagar told PTI.

 The government has been emphasising on vaccination as the fear of the third wave looms.